 The second tier of Crunchyroll’s plans, Mega Fan, which is $9.99 a month, has all of the same perks as the first and more.
 Where the first only lets you stream on one device at a time, this tier allows you to stream on four devices at a time.

-You also get access to offline viewing, which allows you to sync episodes to your device and watch them without internet connection.
+You also get access to offline viewing, which allows you to sync episodes to your device and watch them without an internet connection.
 This is especially great if you are traveling and it works especially well if you have a Nintendo Switch.
 On top of all that, you get first access to special Crunchyroll expo events and lotteries as well as a $15 off $100 coupon to use on the Crunchyroll store every 3 months.

-If you are someone who doesn’t shop the Crunchyroll store or care about limited extras, like swag bags or early access to events, the first plan is a great choice unless you are multi-person household that will be streaming their platform on more than one device.
+If you are someone who doesn’t shop at the Crunchyroll store or care about limited extras, like swag bags or early access to events, the first plan is a great choice unless you are a multi-person household that will be streaming their platform on more than one device.
 In that case, the second tier and above is more suited to you.
 If you are someone who wants the capability to stream anime offline, you will also want to look into getting the Mega Fan or Ultimate Fan plans.

 Update as of July 18, 2022: Crunchyroll has announced they are reducing prices in almost 100 countries & territories.